nodejs/abi-stable-node/napi_js_data.md

 #### Description
 This API creates a JavaScript String object from a UTF8-encoded C++ string

-JavaScript String type is described in
+The JavaScript String type is described in
 [Section 6.1.4](https://tc39.github.io/ecma262/#sec-ecmascript-language-types-string-type)
 of the ECMAScript Language Specification.